-Question Answer Marks The Origins and Development of the Cold War, 1941-1950 3 Interpretation / Approach 40 The main interpretation is that in the immediate post-war period both sides gave the other reason for suspicion, but the USA bears more blame than the USSR for this.
+Question Answer Marks The Origins and Development of the Cold War, 1941-1950 3 Interpretation/Approach The main interpretation is that the atomic bomb had the effect of intensifying the Cold War, and the USA bears some element of blame for this (but NOT blame for causing the Cold War).
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract seems to place greater blame on the USA and Truman.
-Nonetheless, Stalin is not completely exonerated, nor is the West entirely demonised.
-This is a nuanced extract which for L5 must be identified as post-revisionist.
-A revisionist conclusion properly supported would be L4, but trying to blame the USSR would not show more than an understanding of aspects of the interpretation, so L3 max.
-Glossary: Traditional / Orthodox interpretations of the Cold War were generally produced early after WW2.
+The extract can be seen as critical of the USA, though this is not particularly strong.
+Nonetheless, it could logically be argued that the interpretation is revisionist (as it does not appear particularly critical of the USSR either).
+Any label other than revisionist should not be awarded L4/L5.
+Glossary: Traditional/Orthodox interpretations of the Cold War were generally produced early after WW2.
 They blame the Soviet Union and Stalin's expansionism for the Cold War.
 Revisionist historians challenged this view and shifted more of the focus onto the United States, generally through an economic approach which stressed the alleged aim of the US to establish its economic dominance over Europe.
 Post-revisionists moved towards a more balanced view in which elements of blame were attached to both sides.
 Since the opening of the Soviet archives post-1990 there has been a shift to attributing prime responsibility to Stalin - a post-post-revisionist stance which often seems very close to the traditional view.
 What counts is how appropriate the use of this kind of terminology is in relation to the extract, and how effectively the extract can be used to support it.
+40